Health and Community Services Department

 Flu Vaccine Locations

 A flu vaccine is available at local medical offices, pharmacies, and community events.
 Most people with insurance can get free flu shots at their doctor’s office or pharmacy.
-Below is a list of area places that offer a flu vaccine or are hosting a flu vaccine clinic.
 You can also visit vaccinefinder.org for more local options.
 Always call before visiting to ask about payment, required insurance and forms, and COVID-19 safety measures in place.

 Kalamazoo County Health & Community Services Department

 - 12 years and up - may walk-in, Monday-Thursday 9am-3pm

 - 11 years and under - appointments are preferred, call 269-373-5203

 For Influenza case and vaccination data for Kalamazoo County and the State of Michigan, visit the Kalamazoo County Influenza Data Dashboard.

 Flu Vaccine Questions

 To see a complete list of Frequently Asked Questions, visit the CDC Influenza (Flu) Website.